 What are the benefits of using Promotion Extensions?

 There are several benefits to communicating special offers through this extension vs. in ad text or Callouts.
 Let’s say you are running a promotion for 50% off 3 of your 10 services.
 Let’s look at the different options:

 a) Replace ad text for the relevant services

 Great, so now your ads include the promotion.
-But this comes at a cost.
-First, you have to remove other ad copy that may be providing important details about features and benefits of your services.
+But this, of course, comes at a cost.
+First, you have to remove other ad copy that may be providing important details about the features and benefits of your services.
 Second, you have just killed any ads split testing that was in progress.
 Third, you need to manually swap out the ads at the start and end of the promotion period.
 Are you really going to log in at midnight to make those changes?
-Fourth, and finally, what if you want to highlight this promotion across all your campaigns… change all your ads?
+Fourth, what if you want to highlight this promotion across all your campaigns… change all your ads?
 I don’t think so.

 b) Highlight the promotion in Callout Extensions

 This is the current best practice for most situations.
 By using Callouts you can avoid the issues the result from changing creatives, and you can roll the offer out to whatever ad groups or campaigns you want.
 But, don’t forget to cut your Callouts down to a maximum of 4, or Google won’t always show your promos.
 And, the problem of turning the offer off/on at the appropriate times still exists.
 Oh, and since that Callout is not clickable, people may have a hard time finding the offer page after clicking on an ad that points elsewhere.

 c) Use Promotion Extensions